Five estate agents in Somerset have been fined £370,000 by the Competition and Markets Authority (CMA) for operating an illegal rate-fixing cartel.

 The six estate agents attended a secret meeting where they agreed to set a minimum price of 1.5% commission for selling residential properties, preventing sellers from getting a better deal elsewhere.
 They took it in turns to police the agreement, sending emails if anyone 'cheated' on the rest.

 A sixth estate agent was not fined because it was the first to inform the CMA of the agreement.

 The CMA is clamping down on anti-competitive practices in the estate agency sector after a £735k fine in 2015.

-Follow these tips to help create a level playing field and comply with competition law:
+Top tips to level the playing field & comply with competition law